When the kids start singing and the band begins to play..."

 - SF Debris's short story titled "You Better Watch Out" inflicts this on a criminal as punishment, doomed to take up the role of Santa Claus and deliver presents to everyone on Earth for eternity.

-- The first Christmas special of The Fairly Oddparents is titled "Christmas Every Day!" and shares this premise — Timmy wishes for every day to be Christmas.
-However, the plot goes in a different direction — as a result, snow piles up everywhere, and the banks are closed.
+- The first Christmas special of The Fairly OddParents is titled "Christmas Every Day!" and shares this premise — Timmy wishes for every day to be Christmas.
+However, the plot goes in a different direction — as a result, snow piles up everywhere and the banks and stores are closed.
 This makes people unable to get money or food.
+Meanwhile, Santa begins to run out of ideas for what gifts to deliver and the elves go on strike after becoming fed up with the increased workload.
 Timmy thus needs to find a way to reverse his wish, as he discovers that Cosmo, Wanda, and the other fairies actually lend Santa their magic for 24 hours every Christmas to help him deliver the gifts and the loop has rendered them powerless.
+And he needs to do it before the mascots for all the other holidays get rid of Santa in an attempt to get theirs back.

 - The first story of Mickey's Once Upon a Christmas is "Donald Duck Stuck On Christmas" which was inspired by the "Christmas Every Day" short story.
 It involves Huey, Dewey and Louie wishing upon a star for Christmas to be everyday.
 At first they are delighted, only to discover it's not just Christmas everyday, but the exact same day even down to their presents from the previous day getting wrapped up again.
 After getting fed-up they try to ruin Christmas to put an end to it.
 However they then notice a card from Donald and Daisy explaining the true meaning of Christmas in being about family rather than presents, to which the boys embrace the Christmas spirit and help everyone else enjoy Christmas, thus breaking the time loop.

-- Canadian cartoon The Bagel and Becky Show (about a cat and dog, not a sentient bagel and her friend as the title seems to sound like to someone who hasn't seen the show), had a plot in the episode "The Quadrillion Days of Christmas".
+- Canadian cartoon The Bagel and Becky Show had a plot in the episode "The 12 Quadrillion Days of Christmas".
 This was very clearly Played for Laughs.
 However, since the show has Negative Continuity, don't expect this to be referenced in a future Christmas Episode.

 - The Trope Namer story by William Dean Howells got an Animated Adaptation in 1986.